dotnet/docs-aspire/docs/messaging/kafka-integration.md

 For more information, see [dotnet add package](/dotnet/core/tools/dotnet-add-package) or [Manage package dependencies in .NET applications](/dotnet/core/tools/dependencies).

-## Example usage
+### Add Kafka producer

 In the _:::no-loc text="Program.cs":::_ file of your client-consuming project, call the <xref:Microsoft.Extensions.Hosting.AspireKafkaProducerExtensions.AddKafkaProducer%2A> extension method to register an `IProducer<TKey, TValue>` for use via the dependency injection container.
 The method takes two generic parameters corresponding to the type of the key and the type of the message to send to the broker.
-These generic parameters will be used to new an instance of `ProducerBuilder<TKey, TValue>`.
-This method also take connection name parameter.
+These generic parameters are used to new an instance of `ProducerBuilder<TKey, TValue>`.
+This method also takes connection name parameter.

 ```csharp
 builder.AddKafkaProducer<string, string>("messaging");